backstage/backstage/.changeset/pink-falcons-serve.md

 '@backstage/plugin-scaffolder': minor
 ---

-Make a scaffolder workflow embeddable in other components
+Embed scaffolder workflow in other components